nordinr/git-init-basic/README.md

+# GIT-DOCKER INTRODUCTION

-# Git and Docker Introduction
+# PART 01 - Git Basic Guide (Step-by-Step)
 Git is a versioning control tools used to manage project and track changes.
-# PART 01 - Git Basic Guide (Step-by-Step)
 ## 1. Installing Git
 Here's the straight forward guidelines on how to install git on your machine
 > https://git-scm.com/book/en/v2/Getting-Started-Installing-Git